orsonteodoro/gcf2/profiles/gaming/README.md

   hardened ebuilds on the security perimeter
 * Decent install time
 * Stable
-* High uptime for nightmare mode or grinding competition
+* High uptime for hardcore mode or grinding competition
 * ~90% runtime performance systemwide without hardening
 * No LTO
 * No bashrc time cost